 Edmunds recently reported that the new Mercedes-Benz EQS went 422 miles on a full charge.
 Tesla’s best car, its Model S sedan, averages about 405 miles on a charge.
 Less expensive Tesla models yield slightly lower miles per charge.
 The Porsche Taycan pulls 323 miles per charge; the Audi RS e-tron, 285.

 But, regardless of how many miles per charge your new car offers, it is still wise to get your own power supply.
 Having a charging point installed at your house will make life with an electric vehicle so much easier.
-(Discovering that you have run out of charge partway through your journey will require a towing service rescue, so charging your vehicle from home or along your travels is essential.)

 As EVs become more popular, many supermarkets and public parking lots offer EV charging stations.
 These often come with the perk of “reserved” parking too — spots dedicated for EV cars are often located closer to store entrances as well.